 Greetings and Welcome!

-April 26, May 10 -- Please mark these dates on your calendar or you can always refer to the program webpage.
+Please mark these dates on your calendar.
+Dates are also available on the program webpage.

 McKinney Falls State Park at 5808 McKinney Falls Pkwy, Austin 78744 (Not to be confused with McKinney Roughs Nature Park!)

 Drop-off and Pick-up Instructions - PLEASE READ CAREFULLY.

 When you arrive at the gate to the state park on the first day of class, you will be greeted by an Earth Native staff member and issued a paper pass that will allow you to enter and exit the park for class pick-up and drop-off for the school year.
 Please do not discard this pass as you will need it for entry and exit all school year.
 If different vehicles/individuals will be doing the pick-up and drop-off please let the staff member know at the gate so they can issue you a second pass at that time.
 Please be patient when entering the park.

 Once you have your pass you can just show it to the Ranger at entry.
 If there is no Ranger at the gate but instead a sign on the sliding glass door asking you to park and come inside, all you need to do is STOP at the stop sign and then proceed.
 You do not need to park and go inside if you already have a pass.
 PLEASE respect the stop sign at the main gate each time you enter the gate as well as all posted park speed limits and traffic signs.

 After entering the park, make your first right.
 You will almost immediately see parking spots on your left and bathrooms.
 Please park here.
 This is where sign-in and sign-out will be.
 If all spots are full, there are additional parking spots a little further down the road, as well.
 Do not park on the grass!